 \section{On the classification of singular points}

-In this Appendix we present the classification of singular points inside $p$-cells, $p\geq 1$, which are stable under small perturbations.
-Here, a singular point means the point in the BZ torus where the Hamiltonian is not single-valued.
-Let us focus on a $p$-cell $D^p$, where the the little group $G_{D^p}$ and the factor system on $D^p$ are given.
-According to Table~\ref{tab:wigner_az}, the Wigner test (\ref{eq:wt_trs}-\ref{eq:wt_cs}) determines the emergent AZ class realized in the $p$-cell $D^p$.
+This Appendix presents the classification of topologically stable singular points strictly inside a $p$-cell ($p\geq 1$).
+Here, a singular point means a point in the $k$-space where the Hamiltonian is not single-valued.
+Let us focus on a $p$-cell $D^p$, where a little group $G_{D^p}$ and a factor system on $D^p$ are given.
+According to Table~\ref{tab:wigner_az}, the Wigner indices (\ref{eq:wt_trs}-\ref{eq:wt_cs}) determines the emergent AZ class realized in the $p$-cell $D^p$.
 Let $s$ be the integer indicating the emergent AZ class as shown in Table~\ref{tab:singular}.
-We observe that a singular point inside the $p$-cell $D^p$ should be the end point of the massless Dirac lines described by
+We observe that a singular point inside the $p$-cell $D^p$ should be the end point of a gapless Dirac line described by the Hamiltonian

-The gapless points of this Hamiltonian (\ref{app:massless_dirac}) forms a straight line along the $k_p$-axis.
-To have the topological gapless state (\ref{app:massless_dirac}), there should exist the topological invariant on the $(p-2)$-dimensional sphere surrounding the Dirac line of (\ref{app:massless_dirac}), which is classified by the homotopy group $\pi_{p-2}(R_{s}) = \pi_0(R_{s+p-2})$ ($\pi_{p-2}(C_{s}) = \pi_0(C_{s+p-2})$) for the real (complex) emergent AZ classes.
+The gapless points of this Hamiltonian (\ref{app:massless_dirac}) form a straight line along the $k_p$-axis.
+To have the topological gapless state (\ref{app:massless_dirac}), there should exist the topological invariant on the $(p-2)$-dimensional sphere surrounding the Dirac line of (\ref{app:massless_dirac}), which is classified by the homotopy group $\pi_{p-2}(R_{s}) = \pi_0(R_{s+p-2})$ ($\pi_{p-2}(C_{s}) = \pi_0(C_{s+p-2})$) for emergent real (complex) AZ classes.
 Here, $R_s$ ($C_s$) is the classifying space of the real (complex) AZ class $s$.~\cite{Kitaev} The homotopy groups for $1$-, $2$- and $3$-cells is summarized in Table~\ref{tab:singular}.
 (The same formula holds true for 1-cells.)
 Since the singular point is the end point of the massless Dirac line, the classification of stable singular points is the same as that for stable massless Dirac lines, which implies that Table~\ref{tab:singular} also gives the classification of the singular points.
-In fact, using the massless Dirac line (\ref{app:massless_dirac}), we have an explicit model for the $p$-dimensional Hamiltonian describing the singular point as
+In fact, using the massless Dirac line (\ref{app:massless_dirac}), we have an explicit model for the $p$-dimensional Hamiltonian describing the singular point

 We see that the Hamiltonian (\ref{app:singular_dirac}) is recast as the Dirac line $H_{\rm singular} \sim \sum_{\mu=1}^{p-1} k_{\mu} \gamma_{\mu}$ on the $k_p$-axis with $k_p>0$, whereas the Hamiltonian (\ref{app:singular_dirac}) has a finite energy gap as $H_{\rm singular} \sim \pm \pi$ on the $k_p$-axis with $k_p<0$.